 Anyone who is looking to do business or travel to Vietnam should understand the history of Vietnam.
 To understand this history will help you to understand a lot about Vietnam and why being Vietnamese is so important to this country and culture.

 As an American, I find that my own feelings for Vietnam are partly edged in the history the Americans have here.
-For so many years, America considered the Vietnamese our enemies and so many American’s lives were lost or destroyed fighting on this soil.
+For so many years, America considered the Vietnamese our enemies as so many American’s lives were lost or destroyed fighting on this soil.
 But yet as I study the history of Vietnam I understand more as to why the Vietnamese fought so hard for their independence.

 How much did the Vietnam war cost American Taxpayers?